Medicare in Florida

 Key Takeaways

-- Nearly 5 million people are enrolled in Medicare in Florida.1
+- Over 5 million people are enrolled in Medicare in Florida.1

-- Well over half of Florida Medicare beneficiaries select Medicare Advantage plans.1
+- Over half of Florida Medicare beneficiaries select Medicare Advantage plans.1

 Medicare enrollment in Florida